0xd3bs/encode-hackathon-spectral/README.md

 ## Project Overview

-This project is designed to help users identify market trends and make informed trading decisions using the following libraries and APIs:
+This project is designed to help users who follow a moving average crossover strategy to identify trends.
+Understanding the complexity of the market in price formation, an agent with the personality of a trader experienced in trend detection is proposed, which based on its expertise in the analysis of technical indicators, complements the user's strategy with a comprehensive analysis of indicators, in such a way that it advises the trader to make a data-driven decision, when establishing or not a purchase/sale order for a certain cryptocurrency.
+This agent supports users to identify market trends and make informed trading decisions using the following libraries and APIs:
 - Data wrangling and indicator generation with `pandas`, `numpy`, `ta`
 - Trading API integration with Binance
 - Language model API integration with OpenAI's gpt-4o-mini

 ### Key Functions

-- **Data download**: Retrieves historical market data.
-- **Calculation of indicators**: Computes various technical indicators.
-- **Signal generation**: Identifies buy/sell signals based on indicators.
-- **Operations executor**: Executes trades on the Binance exchange.
-- **Log function**: Records trading activities.
-- **Agent executor**: Runs the trading agent based on predefined schedules.
+- **get_data(ticker,period)**: This function is used to download the historical series of the asset on which the user wants LLM advice.
+The data is obtained from the binance testnet api.
+The data obtained is:
+ > - Price: Open, High, Low and Close.
+ > - Volume: VolumeCurr (volume of cryptocurrency objective), VolumeUSD (volume of USDT),
+ > - Trades: Trades of the cryptocurrency by unit time.
+- **get_indicators(df)**: Function for calculating technical indicators based on the prices of the cryptocurrency selected by the user:
+ > - var_pct: Percentage change in closing price.
+ > - SMA: 20 and 50
+ > - MA: 20 and 100
+ > - RSI
+ > - MACD and MACD signal
+ > - log return: Logarithmic returns of closing price.
+ > - pup_6std: Price adjusted upwards using 6 standard deviations.
+ > - pdown_6std: Price adjusted downwards using 6 standard deviations.
+ > - std_dev: Moving standard deviation of closing price over a 20-period window.
+ > - upper and lower band: Bands based on the 20-period simple moving average (SMA) and 6 times the standard deviation.
+- **get_signal(df)**: Function to identify buy/sell signals of the asset through a moving average crossover strategy (this is the strategy that the user uses, by default).
+- **get_chat(system_prompt,user_message)**: LLM query function, based on the system prompt and user prompt structure.
+- **run_agent(ticker,period)**: Function to run the agent, on user-defined cryptocurrency (ticker) and at user-defined periodicity (1m/3m/5m/15m/30m/1h/2h/4h).

 ---